nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 ### Sample Frequency

-Sets the percentage of acknowledgements that should be sampled for observability, 0-100
+Sets the percentage of acknowledgements that should be sampled for observability, 0-100.
+This value is a string and for example allows both `30` and `30%` as valid values.

 ### Idle Heartbeat